Share

 General Practitioner (GP): Your GP is able to prescribe you glaucoma eye drops for the times you may have forgotten to ask for one from your ophthalmologist.
 Please also consult your GP in case of any possible side effects from glaucoma medications.

 Pharmacist: Your pharmacist can help answer questions regarding possible side effects with glaucoma medications.
-They are also available to help choose safe and appropriate options for hay fever medications, sinus congestions and dry eye therapy for those who have glaucoma.
+They are also available to help choose safe and appropriate options for hay fever medications, sinus congestion and dry eye therapy for those who have glaucoma.